Wealthiscertain/LAGOS_FOOD_PRICES/README.md

-The extracted spreadsheet was converted to .csv from .xlxs, reprocessed and cleaned using Pandas library on Python
+The extracted spreadsheet was converted to .csv from .xlxs, reprocessed and cleaned using Python's Pandas library on Jupyter notebook